 There’s a big chance that you’ve already seen Eye Filmmuseum, it’s that eye-catching building right across the river IJ north of Amsterdam.
-Over 700.000 people per year visit the architectural highlight, but suprisingly there are still some people who have not paid a visit to the iconic building.
+Over 700,000 people per year visit the architectural highlight, but surprisingly there are still some people who have not paid a visit to the iconic building.

 You’ve got to admit that the architecture of Eye Filmmuseum is really something.
-It’s been open now for 4 years, but it already feels its been there for ages.
-The building was conceived by a Vienna based firm called Delugan Meissl Associated Architects and it perfectly hits that fine line between impressing and imposing and still being inviting enough for you to go in.
+It’s only been open since 2012, but it already feels its been there forever.
+The building was conceived by a Vienna based firm called Delugan Meissl Associated Architects and it perfectly dances that fine line between impressing, imposing and inviting.

 On the inside it’s equally impressive with loads of great use of glass, wood and cinema-references.
 Check out their view of the IJ, not only is it very nice but they also did a play on the black bars of the movies.
 See?

-And all that nice architecture really plays well with those kick-ass expositions they have going on:
+And all that nice architecture really plays well with those kick-ass exhibitions they have going on.

-Being home to the museum of the moving picture, Eye can almost always boast having 2 exhibitions going on at the same time: the permanent one and a temporary one.
+Being home to the museum of the moving picture, Eye can almost always boast having 2 exhibitions going on at the same time: a permanent one and a temporary one.

 The permanent one has a whole bunch of nice features.
 There was one set where you can have yourself star in a few short films thanks to the movie-magic that is the green screen.
 What makes it really special is that Eye will, without significant cost or effort, mail you a link to the movie.
 Free souvenir!